-- 1.1.
-All staff who work in schools set examples of behaviour and conduct which can be copied by pupils.
-Staff must therefore for example avoid using inappropriate or offensive language at all times. - 1.2.
-All staff must, therefore, demonstrate high standards of conduct in order to encourage our pupils to do the same. - 1.3.
-All staff must also avoid putting themselves at risk of allegations of abusive or unprofessional conduct. - 1.4.
-This Code helps all staff to understand what behaviour is and is not acceptable, regard should also be given to the disciplinary rules set out in the Schools' Disciplinary Policy and Procedure. - 1.5.
-All staff are expected to familiarise themselves and comply with all school policies and procedures.
+All staff set examples of behaviour and conduct which can be copied by pupils.
+Therefore, all staff must:

+- avoid using inappropriate or offensive language at all times. - demonstrate high standards of conduct in order to encourage our pupils to do the same. - avoid putting themselves at risk of allegations of abusive or unprofessional conduct.